Haven't got an account? Register now

 The Great White Shark’s great length was his undoing at the last.
 He drove into a bunker 310 yards away and could only advance his second shot into another bunker.

 Calcavecchia now clinched victory with a 5-iron approach to six feet.
-It was his finest hour, while Norman, going out of bounds over the green with this third squandered his chance.
+It was his finest hour, while Norman, going out of bounds over the green with his third, squandered his chance.